 (Photo courtesy of NetPS Plant Finder)

-Mint Chip Bugleweed is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
-Its relatively fine texture sets it apart from other garden plants with less refined foliage.
+Compact Amur Maple is a multi-stemmed deciduous shrub with a more or less rounded form.
+Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 Planting & Growing

 Compact Amur Maple will grow to be about 10 feet tall at maturity, with a spread of 10 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.

 This shrub does best in full sun to partial shade.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.